mastermonkeyhabib/GettingAndCleaningDataAssignment/CodeBook.md

 5. The data set was melted to have one observation per row

 # Mean tidy data set
-The mean tidy data set can be found in data/tidyData.csv The data set contains 5 columns
+The mean tidy data set can be found in data/tidyDataMean.txt The data set contains 5 columns

-1. Row identifier
-2. Activity name, one of: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
+1. Activity name, one of: WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING
-3. Subject number identifying the being recorded
+2. Subject number identifying the being recorded
-4. Feature for the recording.
+3. Feature for the recording.
 The full list of all possible values is found at the end of this document.
-5. The mean measurement value.
+4. The mean measurement value.

 The following steps were taken to produce a tidy data set
 1. Group all the tidy data by activity, subject and feature, then take the mean value for all the elements.

 ## List of Features